 It’s nice to see a couple more TV shows from Studio BONES are gearing up for launch too.
 I do enjoy dark science fiction and as far as I can see, Studio BONES are up there with the best.
 “Darker than Black” (with a Yoko Kanno soundtrack!) and “The Skull Man” may sound corny, but coming from the brilliant animation house behind the likes of Wolf’s Rain and Kurau Phantom Memory, expectations are sky high.

-4 replies on “Past, present and future”
+4 responses to “Past, present and future”

 I must admit that Bokurano intrigues me – it’ll be interesting to see how Morita does after the feelgood family fare of the Cat Returns.